nashville-software-school/FEWDD-milestones/2-single-page-applications/learning-materials/XHR_INTRO.md

 # Asynchronous Programming with XHR

-We're going to use jQuery [jQuery Intro](learning-materials/JQUERY_INTRO.md) to learn asynchronous programming.
+You've already used XHR requests to make asynchronous calls.
+In jQuery, we can use an asynchronous HTTP (Ajax) request which abstracts away the XHR event listeners.
+Let's look at asynchronous programming using jQuery [jQuery Intro](JQUERY_INTRO.md).
 Asynchronous programming will feel a bit weird at first, because up until this point, you are used to your code working in a clear, one-directional path.
 Sure, you've learned to split code up into modules, but if you can follow the path of logic through the modules, it's fairly easy to comprehend how the code works.

 Async throws a wrench into all of that.
 The first thing you need to understand is that requesting resources from somewhere on the Internet can take anywhere between 200ms and 5 seconds.